danieljcross/data_struc/fa24-final-project-danieljcross-main/outline.md

 The way in which the efficiency is measured is using the Big O notation.
 What this does is looks at the worse case scenario of how long it could take to look through the data, and reduces it to the following measurements:

 * O(1) - This is the most efficient method.
 It will take the same amount of time each time.
-It is constant, represented with the black line.
+It is constant, represented with the red line.
 * O(n) - This depends on the variable with how long it would take.
 It is linear, represented with the blue line.
 * O(n²) - This will take the variable and multiply it with itself, taking much longer with larger variables.
-It is exponential, represented with the red line.
+It is exponential, represented with the green line.

+The x-axis represents the data size, and the y-axis represents how much time it will take.

 ![Image](images/big_o_graph.png)